 - Kangaroos can’t just be found in the wild and in zoos.
 They are found in the local butcher shops.
 Kangaroo meat is commonly enjoyed and is considered a leaner alternative to beef.

 - Saudi Arabia imports camels from Australia.

-- Christmas is celebrated in Australia; however, they don’t often have Christmas trees.
-The tradition is to hang lights, do charity work and sing carols.
+- Australia celebrates Christmas; however, they don’t often have Christmas trees.
+The tradition is to hang lights, do charity work, and sing carols.